The National Parks and Wildlife Act 1974 (NPW Act) permits accommodation in parks for some purposes.

 Accommodation facilities will vary by location but must always meet high environmental standards and be appropriate to the natural and cultural setting.
 Information to ensure visitor accommodation is compatible with the protection of conservation values is available in the Sustainability Guidelines for visitor use and tourism in NSW national parks.

-- A range of visitor accommodation should be provided across the park system to cater for a broad range of interests and comfort levels, and for people from different demographic and socio-economic backgrounds, and with different levels of physical ability.
+- A variety of visitor accommodation should be provided across the park system to cater for a range of interests, comfort levels, disability, mobility and socio-economic considerations.

 - Visitor accommodation (and ancillary facilities) must:

-- be consistent with the relevant park Plan of Management (PoM) or Statement of Management Intent, and park management policies
+- be consistent with the relevant park plan of management or statement of management intent

 - ensure natural and cultural values are protected